What changes have you made during covid-19? What are your current requirements for appointments?

 The data controller at Herts Osteopathy Ltd is Director and Principal Osteopath, Joanna Day, and she is registered with the ICO for this purpose.
 Joanna Day is the designated data protection officer for Herts Osteopathy Ltd.

 Herts Osteopathy Ltd uses Best Reception for all reception services.
 Best Reception will take basic information over the phone with regards to booking you in for an appointment, changing appointments, and cancelling appointments.
 Best Reception do not handle your medical records.
 Best Reception has its own privacy statement, and is fully compliant with GDPR.
 All receptionists have to sign a confidentiality agreement.
-If you would like to obtain further information regarding their privacy statement then please email firstname.lastname@example.org or call 01992 531000 and they will be happy to provide you with that information.
+If you would like to obtain further information regarding their privacy statement then please email email@example.com or call 01992 531000 and they will be happy to provide you with that information.
 Herts Osteopathy uses Yvette Segal for our administration.
 This means she has access to the clinic diary, and responds to all emails sent to firstname.lastname@example.org.
 She has passwords to ensure nobody else has access to these emails, and she has also signed a confidentiality agreement, determining that she will be compliant with GDPR.

 Herts Osteopathy Ltd uses a clinic management software called Cliniko for all clinic bookings, patient notes, payments and medical data.
 All data is stored in cloud based storage in Australia, which is compliant with GDPR.
 Cliniko is defined as a processor of data, and the Principal Osteopath, Joanna Day, is your data controller.

 Cliniko are fully compliant with GDPR.

 If you would like to obtain further details on how Cliniko are compliant with GDPR then please email email@example.com or go online to www.cliniko.com.